Family Purge Documentation

 Run took longer than expected

-Family Purge processes families serially - each one is opened, cleaned, and saved/reloaded before the next starts.
+Family Purge processes families serially - each one is opened, cleaned, and saved / reloaded before the next starts.
 Large families (hundreds of types, deeply nested) can take 30+ seconds each.
-Watch the progress dialog - if a family is genuinely stuck, Cancel takes effect at the next family boundary.
+Watch the progress panel - if a family is genuinely stuck, Cancel takes effect at the next family boundary.

 PurgeLog shows lots of dismissed warnings

 That's normal - particularly the first time you run Family Purge against a content drop you didn't curate yourself.
 Revit's reload pipeline emits warnings for duplicate type names, missing references, and a long tail of other conditions that are usually safe to dismiss.
-Spot-check the log; if anything looks load-bearing, untick "Suppress warnings" on Settings and re-run to see the dialogs.
+Spot-check the log; if anything looks load-bearing, untick the warning suppression on Settings and re-run to see the dialogs.

 Pause / Resume buttons feel unresponsive